Peak bodies of interest to disability practitioners

 ANZSSA, the Australian and New Zealand Student Services Association, seeks to promote and provide services which enhance the quality of the student experience and improve learning outcomes through the initiation, development and delivery of exemplary practice and policy development in Student Affairs in post-secondary education in Australia and New Zealand.

-ANSWD, the Australasian Network of Students with Disability, is dedicated to ensuring equality and improving access for students with disabilities to tertiary education, monitoring national and local government policy which might affect students with disabilities, promoting the representation of students with disabilities in tertiary education and actively campaigning and lobbying to achieve equality, access, and representation of students with disabilities in tertiary education.
+ANSWD (Australasian Network of Students with Disability) is dedicated to ensuring equality and improving access for students with disabilities to tertiary education, monitoring national and local government policy which might affect students with disabilities, promoting the representation of students with disabilities in tertiary education and actively campaigning and lobbying to achieve equality, access, and representation of students with disabilities in tertiary education. (currently ANSWD does not have an active website)

 Listservs disability practitioners subscribe to: